RauwP/Hardware-Image-Processor-256-256/README.md

 *from mem to mif.
 *from 3 mif files to raw.
 *from raw to 3 mif files.
-*noise adder for adding to a 256 by 256 Gaussian noise.
+*noise adder for adding to a 256 by 256 image Gaussian noise.

 Technical Info:
 This project is designed for cyclone IV E EP4CE115F29C7.